ip-rw/smug/README.md

 NB:
-In case there's any confusion, there are much much better for doing what this does.
+In case there's any confusion, there are much much better frameworks for this sort of thing.
 This was written 6+ years ago.
 It's here (and we added code recently) because it's actually a great little project to play with if you want to learn about DB abstraction, this doesn't and will never use composer. iirc it doesn't even use namespaces for similar reasons )

 SMUG
 ====